thomasdondorf/puppeteer-cluster/README.md

 # Puppeteer Cluster

 Create a cluster of puppeteer workers.
 This library spawns a pool of Chromium instances via [Puppeteer] and helps to keep track of jobs and errors.
 This is hepful if you want to crawl multiple pages or run tests in parallel.
-Puppeteer Cluster takes care of reusing Chromium, retrying in case of errors.
+Puppeteer Cluster takes care of reusing Chromium and retrying in case of errors.

 ## Install